Geometric descriptions for the polarization for nonparaxial optical fields: a tutorial: Measures of polarization and their geometric interpretations

 A definition that is mathematically similar to $P_{\rm II}$ was proposed within the context of fluorescence microscopy to quantify the amount of vibration (often called wobble) of a fluorophore \cite{Zhang2019}.
-This measure, referred to as the {\it rotational constraint}, results from a slightly different decomposition of the matrix into three parts as
+This measure, referred to as the {\it rotational constraint}, results from a slightly different decomposition of the matrix into three parts, according to

 Notice that the second term cannot be interpreted on its own as a valid polarization matrix because it is not non-negative definite.
 The motivation for this type of separation comes from its physical context: we consider light emitted by a linear dipole that wobbles at a time scale much larger than the optical period.
 The resulting light has essentially no spin, so that the three eigenvectors can be chosen as real and point in orthogonal directions.
 The eigenvector ${\bf e}_1$ corresponds then to the main direction of the dipole, and if, say, the wobbling were within an isotropic cone (a common assumption in this context), the two smaller eigenvalues would coincide.
 The second term in Eq.~(\ref{formovility}) therefore accounts for possible rotational asymmetry of the wobbling around the main direction ${\bf e}_1$.
 Like $P_{\rm II}$, the rotational constraint used to quantify wobble is defined as the ratio of the factorizable part to the total: